Golden sunset over Puget Sound from 1406 Potlatch Beach Road, Marysville WA, April 2026

 The short version

-Snohomish County inventory jumped 51.8% year over year in March 2026, one of the biggest increases in Washington.
-But Snohomish still has only 2.04 months of supply, second tightest in the state.
-Well-priced homes are still selling in days with multiple offers.
+Snohomish County inventory jumped 51.8% year over year in March 2026, giving buyers more to choose from.
+Snohomish still has only 2.04 months of supply, second tightest in the state.
+Pace has cooled a bit, and well-priced homes are still finding offers in days.
 A balanced market is 4 to 6 months.
 We are not there yet.

 I put a listing active on Monday.
 By this week it already had multiple offers on the table and is going over asking.